thomasvillarubias/ABAP_styleguides/clean-abap/fr/CleanABAP.md

-TO BE TRANSLATED / À TRADUIRE
+1. TO BE TRANSLATED / À TRADUIRE
+2. À Adapter

 # L'ABAP propre